-The victims were shop owners, potential customers and residents who were mostly intimidated, but whom I encouraged to provide statements and attend court.
-I also encouraged the chip shop owner to install CCTV, keep a log of the incidents occurring in and around the shop, and barr the main offenders from entering the shop.
+The victims were shop owners, potential customers and residents who were mostly intimidated by the local youths.
+As a result, there was a distinct lack of information, as many incidents were not reported.
+In partnership with the residents and Preston Borough Council, I identified the victims, encouraged them to provide statements, and supported them at subsequent court cases.
+If victims/witnesses were reluctant to speak to police, they were encouraged by community newsletter items to report any incidents to the housing officer.
+In this way, I was able to obtain further information, which otherwise would never have been available.
+I also encouraged the chip shop owner to install CCTV, keep a log of the incidents occurring in and around the shop, and barr the main offenders from entering.